EPF to align monthly contribution with new minimum wages order

 The EPF said notices had been sent to all registered employers on this matter and it would work closely with employers to ensure the smooth implementation of the policy.

-“Alignment of the minimum wage should help EPF members achieve sufficient savings for their retirement and help strengthen their future financial resilience,” said Chief Executive Officer Tunku Alizakri Alias in a statement today.
+“Alignment of the minimum wage should help EPF members achieve sufficient savings for their retirement and help strengthen their future financial resilience,” said chief executive officer Tunku Alizakri Alias in a statement yesterday.

 He said a total of 1.64 million, or 23 per cent, of the 7.11 million active EPF members contributed less than the current minimum wage of RM1,000.